Child Protection and Safeguarding Policy

 If a school receives an allegation relating to an incident that happened when an individual or organisation was using school premises, as with any safeguarding allegation, the school should follow our safeguarding policies and procedures, including informing the LADO.

-Abuse and neglect are forms of maltreatment.
+Abuse, neglect and exploitation are forms of maltreatment.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Abuse may be committed by adult men or women and by other children and young people.

-Keeping Children Safe in Education 2023 refers to four categories of abuse.
+Keeping Children Safe in Education 2024 refers to four categories of abuse neglect and exploitation.
 These are set out at Appendix 1 along with indicators of abuse.

 Any child could become a victim of abuse.
 Key points for staff to remember for taking action are: